scarolan/azure-terraform-vault-workshop/docs/vault/slides-vault.md

 Our policy will limit the secrets a user can see to those under a "lob_a/workshop" path.

-Create file named policy.hcl, and put the following inside it:
+Create file named "lob_a.hcl", and put the following inside it:

 ```hcl
 path "lob_a/workshop/*" {